sci-42ver/SICP_SDF/sicp_notes.md

     - [cookbook](https://cookbook.scheme.org/)
     - [man](https://man.scheme.org/)
   - If using Racket, then [R5RS may be better](https://stackoverflow.com/a/3358638)
+### what to do
+- From
+  > 6 units of P/D/F credit are available; *only the projects* are graded. only "projects" need to be done after reading the lectures.
+  But as the above says, I will skip that.
 ### comparison
 - > which Spring 2007 6.001 lectures we've drawn the material from, in case you *want to delve deeper, get a second opinion*, read ahead, etc.
   > we are mostly *tracking the 6.001 lectures*